 Death Penalty

 Should specific punishments be based on the crime committed and is the death penalty the answer to stopping future offenders from killing innocent people?
 Retrinutism suggests the death penalty for those who commit murder.
 The best argument suggests that execution might deter murders an if this argument is correct, then the death penalty should be enforced.
 The American society has more to gain and less to lose if the death penalty implied.
 By implying the death penalty and murderers, it may prevent some people from committing murder.
 By not punishing criminals accordingly, other offenders may be encouraged to carry on with their crimes.

+I think that you should input some startling figure on murder rates to captivate the readers attentiion in the Introduction.
+Or perhaps a story about a poor young girl who was raped and murdered.

 The retributivism theory states “Punishment is morally justified insofar as it is meted out as retribution for the offense committed” (Primoratz 86).
 Merely saying that when someone commits a crime, that person deserves to be punished.
 There should be a separation between offense and punishment through fines and prison terms.
 However, there should be more classifications disposable for those who kill others.
 As the biblical teachings and according to capital punishments out to be reestablished for the simple fact, “that justice is done in cases of murder, That murderers punished according to their desert.”
 (Kant 156). “ Because human life is invaluable and to take it entails the death penalty.”
 (Greenburg 26).

 In the Wild West days, the lawmen just hanged a person who was convicted to die almost immediately after being sentenced.
 Today the law allows a period to elapse from the time of hearing to the time of execution.
 This period can often be prolonged many months and sometimes years, wasting valuable taxpayers money and government resources.
 After many court trials and appeals, the sentence could be switched to life in prison.
 As Nathanson principle of “An eye for an eye.” that punishment should be equal be equal to the crime.
 Imposing the fear of death would help make an impact on future offenders and help deter them from committing heinous crimes.
 Even though deterrence cannot be justified on the grounds of retribution, it also has not been discredited.
 If the law follows through promptly, people will consider the risk they could face before committing the crime of killing innocent people.
 One could disagree, but no human law could be one hundred percent accurate.
 There is also the risk of an innocent person being convicted of murder they did not commit and suffering the punishment of the death penalty.
 Criminal may be deterred if the death penalty is enforced and potentially saving many innocent lives.

+I like how you addressed my doubts on rushing to decision but still not convinced on the 100% issue.
+Justice is making sure we fit the punishment for the crime.
+I am curious on the actual percentage of people that were actually innocent.